Influence matrix approach to many-body Floquet dynamics: Influence matrix formulation

+Dual transfer matrices constructed as above share the following {\it pseudoprojection} property.
+Unitarity of time evolution implies that ${\rm Tr}(\tilde T^L)=1$ for all integer powers $L$.
+Thus, $\tilde T$ has a single non-vanishing eigenvalue $\lambda=1$.
+We denote by $|u\rangle$ the corresponding right eigenvector, with components $ u_{\{ \sigma, \bar\sigma \}}$.
 All other eigenvalues are zero.
 As a result, iterations of $\tilde T$ eventually produce a projection onto $|u\rangle$.
 The system size dependence is encoded in the Jordan blocks of $\tilde{T}$.
 Indeed, the strictly linear light-cone effect in such Floquet models graphically illustrated in Fig. \ref{fig_2}, implies that the dimensions of Jordan blocks are upper bounded by $\ell^* = 2t$ in general (and $\ell^* = t$ for infinite-temperature initial ensembles, as in the Figure).
+In fact, points located at distance $r>t$ from the considered site $p$ cannot affect the dynamics of spin $p$ before time $t$, which thus becomes size-independent for sufficiently long chains.
 Hence, for $\ell>\ell^*$, we have